Neoteroi/roconfiguration/README.md

 # Python configuration utilities
 Implementation of key-value pair based configuration for Python applications.

+---

+### :warning: Please use [essentials-configuration](https://github.com/Neoteroi/essentials-configuration) instead of this library.
+This library won't be extended with more features.

+---

 **Features:**
 * support for most common sources of application settings
 * support for overriding settings in sequence